eminn/cdc-demo/README.md

 - `hazelcast-jet-submit` - This image submits a Jet job that was packaged as a self-contained JAR file to the Hazelcast Jet Cluster via CLI.

-We will use `TradingVolume` code sample to show the details of packaging it into fat-jar and submitting it to the Hazelcast Jet Cluster.
-More information about the `TradingVolume` code sample can be found on [Rolling Aggregation](./src/main/java/TradingVolume.java).

 # Prerequisites

 - Docker with Docker Compose: [Installation guide](https://docs.docker.com/install/)